 It is because deadlifts work the major muscle groups of your body.

-As mentioned, be sure to consult with your primary care doctor about using the mnemonic SIGECAPS for depression.
+As mentioned, be sure to consult with your primary care physician about using Hashi Mashi’s SIGECAPS program for depression.

 - Weaning Off Zoloft is the Best Decision You Ever Made